John Irving: Personal life

-In 1964, Irving married Shyla Leary, whom he had met at Harvard in 1963 while taking a summer course in German, before traveling to Vienna with IES Abroad.
+In 1964, Irving married Shyla Leary, whom he had met at Harvard University in 1963 while taking a summer course in German.
 They have two sons, Colin and Brendan.
 The couple divorced in the early 1980s.
+From 1981 to 1986, he lived in Manhattan and Water Mill, N.Y. with Rusty Unger, a writer, editor and film executive.
+Their letters have been donated to The NY Public Library.
 In 1987, he married Janet Turnbull, who had been his publisher at Bantam-Seal Books and is now one of his literary agents.
 They have one daughter, actor and writer Eva Everett Irving.

 Irving has homes in Toronto and Pointe au Baril, Ontario.
 On December 13, 2019, Irving became a Canadian citizen.
 He has said he plans to keep his U.S. citizenship, reserving the right to be outspoken about the United States and his dislike of Donald Trump.

 Irving was diagnosed with prostate cancer in 2007 and subsequently had a radical prostatectomy.

-Irving is a second cousin of academic Amy Bishop, who was convicted of perpetrating the 2010 University of Alabama in Huntsville shooting.
+Irving is a cousin of the mother of academic Amy Bishop, who was convicted of perpetrating the 2010 University of Alabama in Huntsville shooting.

 In 2018, Irving was an honorary degree recipient at Williams College.

+Following the publication of his novel Queen Esther, Irving cites a visit to Israel in 1981 at the invitation of the Jerusalem International Book Fair and his meeting with a Holocaust survivor who invented a technique for growing asparagus in the desert, as a source of inspiration in his writing.

+His grandchildren, Birk and Svea Irving are Olympic freestyle skiers.